Jacqueline-Tsai/programming-practicing-grader/RUNNING.md

-TODO: The RUNNING.md briefly outlines steps needed to run the application.
+The process of running the application
 ```
 docker compose up --build
 ```

 The application is run on localhost:7800